khushn/carnd_p2/writeup.md

 Code: 3rd code cell

 Here is an exploratory visualization of the data set.
-We show a random image, along with its label picked up from the dictionary of signs.
+We Also show a random image, along with its label picked up from the dictionary of signs.

-(TBD: It is a bar chart showing how the data ...)

 ![alt text][image1]